anna-wojcik/currency-converter-react/README.md

 Room for improvment:
 * Access to more currencies
 * Converting money not only to polish currency

-To do:
-* Downloading current courses from the NBP website

 ## Acknowledgements
 This project was inspired by the course "Frontend Developer from the basis" by online programming school YouCode.